DHTMLX/docs-suite/docs/grid/api/history/disable_method.md

 # disable()

-@short: disables the module, preventing the addition of new actions to the history and the execution of any operations
+@short: disables the module, preventing the addition of new actions to the Grid history and the execution of any operations

 @signature: {'disable(): void;'}